realmarcin/sample_service_validator_config/README.md

 This repository is for configuration files for the validation functions of the SampleService and related applications, including the samples_uploader

-## Field conventions
+## Metadata key field conventions

-- All fields should be capitalized.
+	- All fields are lower case
+	- spaces are replaced with "_".

+## metadata validation
+	the "key_metadata" field in each validator contains information about the field. all fields must contain a `display-name` field which should be used when a human-readable version of the field is necessary.
+A field `description` can be optionally provided with any clarifying information, including expected units.